Planetary equilibrium temperature: Calculation of equilibrium temperature

 Consider a planet orbiting its host star.
 The star emits radiation isotropically, and some fraction of this radiation reaches the planet.
 The amount of radiation arriving at the planet is referred to as the incident solar radiation, $I_o$.
 The planet has an albedo that depends on the characteristics of its surface and atmosphere, and therefore only absorbs a fraction of radiation.
 The planet absorbs the radiation that isn't reflected by the albedo, and heats up.
 One may assume that the planet radiates energy like a blackbody at some temperature according to the Stefan–Boltzmann law.
 Radiative equilibrium exists when the power supplied by the star is equal to the power emitted by the planet.
 The temperature at which this balance occurs is the planetary equilibrium temperature.

 Derivation

-The solar flux absorbed by the planet from the star is equal to the flux emitted by the planet:
+In equilibrium, the solar flux absorbed by the planet from the star is equal to the flux emitted by the planet: